Approved Document F: Ventilation Building Regulations Explained

 PIV systems are an enduring ventilation strategy that cures condensation dampness and its associated problems in residential properties.
 The installation of a PIV Unit within the home will both improve ventilation and lower humidity levels.

 Extractor fans remain the most popular and well-tested method for removing moisture from the air.
-These can be installed throughout the home and are typically found in rooms that generate more moisture, such as kitchens, bathrooms, utility rooms and en suites.
+These can be installed throughout the home and are typically found in rooms that generate more moisture, such as kitchens, bathrooms, utility rooms and en suites (most of us our familiar with bathroom extractor fans).
 Making sure that intermittent extractor fans with background vents (usually trickle vents, a key feature of modern windows) are sufficiently located throughout the home will go a long way towards successfully meeting Approved Document F building regulation requirements.

 Mechanical extract ventilation